-Program name, degree, and Proposed UA Program BS Computer Science and Engineering University of BSE Computer Science University of Michigan BA / BS Computer Science University of Arizona institution California - Davis BSE CSE UofM BS CS UArizona BS CSE UC Davis Current number of students enrolled 350 1 14352 1406 (UA enrollment data - Fall 2022) Program Description The Computer Science Engineering curriculum applies computer science theory and software development fundamentals to produce computing-based solutions.
+Program name, degree, and institution Proposed UA Program BS Computer Science and Engineering University of California - Davis BS CSE UC Davis BSE Computer Science University of Michigan BSE CSE UofM BA / BS Computer Science University of Arizona BS CS UArizona Current number of students enrolled 350 1 1435 2 1406 (UA enrollment data - Fall 2022) Program Description The Computer Science and Engineering curriculum applies computer science theory and software development fundamentals to produce computing-based solutions.
 It includes substantial coverage of algorithms and complexity, computer science theory, concepts of multiple programming languages, software development, and engineering principles.
-The program has a firm engineering foundation that is ABET CAC / EAC compliant and encompasses a discovery-based education utilizing an experiential learning approach.
-As a part of the curriculum, students complete The Computer Science Engineering major prepares students to do further work in hardware, software, theory, or electronics, either in industry or in postgraduate study.
-The primary differences between the Computer Science Engineering and the Computer Science majors are the extent of course work covering hardware and the flexibility of the curriculum.
-The Computer Science Engineering major develops a solid understanding of the entire machine, including hands-on experience with its hardware components.
-The Computer Science major has some course work on hardware, at the digital-design level, on Computer scientists are experts in computation - both in terms of the theory of computation and its innumerable practical applications.
+The program has a firm engineering foundation that is The Computer Science and Engineering major prepares students to do further work in hardware, software, theory, or electronics, either in industry or in postgraduate study.
+The primary differences between the Computer Science and Engineering and the Computer Science majors are the extent of course work covering hardware and the flexibility of the curriculum.
+The Computer Science and Engineering major develops a solid understanding of the entire Computer scientists are experts in computation - both in terms of the theory of computation and its innumerable practical applications.
 A computer scientist understands how to design and analyze algorithms, how to store and retrieve information, how computers function, and how to develop software systems that solve complex problems.
-Specialists within computer science might have expertise in developing software applications, in designing computer hardware, or in analyzing algorithms, and in many other current and emerging specializations.
-The Computer Science Engineering major available Computer science emerges from the interaction of two powerful kinds of machines: computers and the human brain.
+Specialists within computer science might have expertise in developing software applications, in designing computer hardware, Computer science emerges from the interaction of two powerful kinds of machines: computers and the human brain.
 Computer scientists are inventive, innovative, collaborative thinkers creating software solutions and synergies on the cutting edge of technology.
 The Information Age is here; computer scientists are shaping it.
-All undergraduate students begin the program as Pre-Computer Science.
-Students are admitted to the BA or BS in Computer Science program once pre-major courses are completed, and admission criteria are met. projects in nearly every semester at the digital-design level, on simulators.
-The Computer through the College of https://shinyapps.asee.org/apps/Profiles/ CS-Eng Enrollment and Graduation Data (umich.edu)
+All undergraduate students begin the program as Pre- Computer Science.
+Students are admitted to the BA or BS in Computer Science

+1 https://shinyapps.asee.org/apps/Profiles/

+2 CS-Eng Enrollment and Graduation Data (umich.edu)